This pasta with seafood sauce is super easy to make yet the results are outstanding!

 We headed back down the hill to Terracina and were so happy to be in the air-conditioned car.
 It was such a hot day.

-We then made our way to Sperlonga, the next beach town, and a place I often visit when I am in Italy.
+We then made our way to Sperlonga, a place I often visit when I am in Italy.
 (We are only about an hour away from our mothers’ village in this location).
 Old town Sperlonga is a hilltop town where no cars are allowed in the center, simply because there are no streets.
 Which leads me to warn you about the parking situation in Sperlonga (or lack thereof).
 We circled about three times and almost got stuck in a tiny parking garage before we found a spot just outside the town.
 However, you’ll see it is probably worth seeking out a spot.
 Here are some photos of Sperlonga.

 Paccheri con Sugo di Mare (Paccheri with Seafood Sauce)

 inspired by La Marina Pizzeria in Terracina, Italy

 - 2 1/2 tbsp extra virgin olive oil